abdux469/abdux469/README.md

 # 💫 About Me:
-I am currentely a student at Bursa Technical University.
+Hello There, I am currentely a Computrer Engineering Student at Bursa Technical University.

 ## 🌐 Socials: